gerardoanuglo/Mission-to-Mars/README.md

 - Images of the Mars hemispheres

-Below Pressing The Button "Scrape New Data":
+Before Pressing The Button "Scrape New Data":
 <img width="1128" alt="Screenshot_20230130_121516" src="https://user-images.githubusercontent.com/85320743/215621477-5557188a-3f63-4050-aa0a-1c614743b3a7.png">

 After:
 <img width="1128" alt="Screenshot_20230130_121851" src="https://user-images.githubusercontent.com/85320743/215621510-6ee876d7-2e93-4b18-91c9-8ceab0c2b338.png">

-## A Breif Description Of My Process
+## A Brief Description Of My Process

 First I conducted the web scraping in a Jupyter Notebook to validate each step worked correctly and as intended.
 This included: